 All alumni are able to access the main University Library for free.

 Alumni can visit the Library by providing their CAMCard along with photo ID.
 They may sign in up to four guests.

-Those wanting to study and borrow in the Library will need to visit Registration and provide either their CAMCard or proof address and a photo ID, along with a completed application form.
+Those wanting to study and borrow in the Library will need to remotely apply for a card, through the application form.
 Registration cards are valid for three years, free of charge.
 Alumni who hold the Cambridge MA or higher degree may borrow 20 books for 8 weeks.

 Appointments at the Reader Registration Office can be made on +44 (0)1223 333030, and can be booked for the following times: 09:10-12:30 and 14:10-16:30 Monday-Friday, 09:10-12:30 and 14:00-15:30 on Saturdays.

 To find out more about using the UL and the application process for getting your reader’s card, please visit the University Library website.

 In partnership with the UL we also offer all alumni online access to selected online journals.
 Information about the resources can be found on our journals and online resources webpage.